tujoworker/plugin-ignore-install-options/README.md

 ## Requirements

-Yarn v3.
+- Yarn v3 or higher.
+- Node.js 14.17.6 or higher.

 ## How to use?

-1. Run this command
+1. Run one of these commands:

+`yarn add -D plugin-ignore-install-options`

+or

 `yarn plugin import https://raw.githubusercontent.com/tujoworker/plugin-ignore-install-options/main/index.js`